Anant1124/lgbtq-website/README.md

 # lgbtq-website
-If you are confused, want to take a test, or have bad thoughts about the topic, this website centered around the
+If you are confused, want to take a test, or have bad thoughts about the topic, this website centered around the LGBTQ+ community.